ChristopherCarver/Guides/ServiceNow/CSDM - Practical Guide.md

 The same principle applies to digital solutions.
 Suppose each of the three office locations has an instance of the timekeeping solution Kronos, and the IT department also maintains development (DEV) and user acceptance testing (UAT) instances of Kronos.
 In this case, there would be five Application Service definitions in ServiceNow, one for each deployment of Kronos at the office locations (3) and for development and testing (2).

+#### Technical Services and Application Services Overlap

+Confusion can arise when Technical Services and Application Services overlap.
+For instance, Microsoft Active Directory can be classified as both.
+As a Technical Service, it represents the general expertise professionals have about Microsoft Active Directory.
+In contrast, as an Application Service, it pertains to the deployment of Microsoft Active Directory on domain controllers within the organization.

 ### Business Services

 **Business Services** address the broader question, _“What can the organization accomplish?”_ These services consolidate all Technical and Application Services into groupings that provide comprehensive answers to overarching organizational questions.
 Essentially, Business Services are designed for understanding at the director level and above.
 Examples of Business Services include Financial Services, Marketing, Sales, Manufacturing, Legal Services, among others.

 While defining Business Services is crucial for understanding the larger landscape of the organization, they are typically the last to be defined and are considered lower in priority.
 This is because Technical Services and Application Services form the foundational elements that constitute Business Services.
-Therefore, unless an organization is being established from scratch, it is more effective to focus initially on Technical and Application Services.
+Therefore, it is more effective to focus initially on defining Technical and Application Services.

 ## Service & Service Offerings

 There are two distinct definitions for each service type mentioned above: **Service** and **Service Offering**.
-For detailed definitions, please refer to ServiceNow’s documentation on what constitutes a Service and a Service Offering¹.
+For detailed definitions, please refer to ServiceNow’s documentation on what constitutes a Service and a Service Offering.

-To simplify, a **Service** is a collection of Service Offerings.
-A **Service Offering** represents the most granular level of service within its category.
-While the concept is straightforward, it can be expanded in complexity if needed.
+To simplify the formal ServiceNow definitions, a **Service** is a collection of Service Offerings.
+A **Service Offering** represents the most granular level of service within its Service.
+While the concept is straightforward, it can be expanded as needed.

 __TL;DR:__ services are the buckets and Service Offerings are the marbles in the buckets.